Vincamine/PipelineRunner/dev-docs/dev-logs/Common_Module_Overview.md

 2️⃣ **Job Execution**
 - A `JobRequest` is **sent to a worker**.
 - The worker **executes the job** using the provided Docker image and commands.
-- The worker sends a `JobStatusUpdate` as the job progresses.
+- The worker sends a `JobStatusUpdate` with an `ExecutionState` as the job progresses.
 - Once completed, the worker sends a `JobResponse` back to the backend.

 3️⃣ **Status Updates & Completion**